Tulips and Steaming Dog Crap

 I like to think of life as a photograph and I am the photographer.
 As the photographer, what do I see through my lens?
 The tulip?
 Or the steaming dog crap?
 Will I be so disgusted that Rudy ruined the picture, that I lose sight of the tulip completely?
 Or worse, do I throw my hands up in the air and say, “There’s no point in taking the picture because it’s not perfect!”

 There will always be people and situations that will hurt you, anger you, or break you.
-The key to… Click To Tweet
+The key to happiness is in how you look at it.
+Click To Tweet

 I choose to realize that the balance of the two is what makes the tulip more beautiful.
 I choose to see the miracle of the tulip, being able to break through the cold ground and exist even though the environment may not be perfect for its survival.
 I choose to focus my lens on the tulip, and realize that Rudy’s contribution will eventually serve as fertilizer to make next year’s blooms more colorful and resilient.